Skip to main content

 Archdiocese of Accra

-Through the Archdiocese of Accra's Directorate of Health, led by Fr.
-Peter Rocky Hesse, GHSI accesses a network of four Catholic health facilities and 62 parishes across Greater Accra.
-The church partnership anchors GHSI's community education model through trusted faith-based institutions with deep community roots.
+Through the Archdiocese of Accra's Directorate of Health, GHSI accesses a network of four Catholic health facilities and 62 parishes across Greater Accra.
+The church partnership anchors GHSI's community education and screening model through trusted faith-based institutions with deep community roots.

 MedExplain Health / Weill Cornell Medicine

-MedExplain Health, led by Dr. Monika Safford at Weill Cornell Medicine, provides the PALS (Peer and Lay health worker Support) curriculum methodology that forms the foundation of GHSI's training materials.
-Their evidence-based approach to community health education has been adapted for the Ghanaian context in collaboration with SASNET-Ghana.
+MedExplain Health, led by Dr. Monika Safford at Weill Cornell Medicine, provides the PALS (Patient Activated Learning System) curriculum methodology that forms the foundation of GHSI's training materials.
+Their evidence-based approach to community health education has been adapted for the Ghanaian context.